samlynndavis/Bodiless-JS-Chris/packages/cx-elements/doc/ComponentTemplate.md

    ```

 Some important notes:
+- Above we show the contents of the compiled js files containing the shadowed
+  token collections, but you should write them in typescript and compile them
+  to those locations.
-- If you are extending a base token collection, be sure to import it from its
+- If you are extending a base token collection, be sure to import it using the
-  original location as a default export, and not by name from the base package.
+  `...Base` version name.
 - Ensure that your token shadow resolver (`shadow.js`) uses CJS module syntax.
 - Ensure that all resources directly required (including `shadow.js` and your original
   token file) are included in and exported by your package.
 In your `package.json`